Let's focus on what we can do!

 Successful study at foundation level is likely to give candidates a “head start” when it comes to studying for an apprenticeship and/or the Diploma in Journalism.

-The true cost of this exclusive course is over £2000 per student, with the support of the National Lottery we are able to reduce this cost to £199 inc VAT per student.
+With the support of the National Lottery we are able to reduce this cost to £199 inc VAT per student.
+(The true cost of this exclusive course is over £2000 per student.)

 For more information on NCTJ Certificate in Foundation Journalism Qualification